• Skip to primary navigation

 I used ‘Magic Eraser’ to remove most of my shadow so you at least couldn’t tell what it was

 The beauty of this tool is the phone’s ability to scan, highlight and then ‘erase’ objects or people that you don’t want in the image.
-This can of course be done manually, but it’s always better when the phone automatically picks up the family of 5 who photobombed your shot then removes them with a simple click.
+This can of course be done manually, but it’s always better when the phone automatically picks up the family of 5 who photobombed your shot and then removes them with a simple click.

 For my sample image below, my lovely model was walking down a dark but lit path for Maymont’s Lights in Richmond VA.
-The phone automatically recognized the group of people behind her, highlighted them and suggested removal.
+The phone automatically recognized the group of people behind her, highlighted them, and suggested removal.
 With that single click, they were gone!
 It left behind a bag though, that someone was carrying so I went in and manually removed that one.
-But overall, this looks like no-one else was behind her in that shot.
-And when taking this picture, the phone picked up her face with so little light in the area and even let me recompose my shot while still keeping focus on her face.
+But overall, this looks like no one else was behind her in that shot.
+And when taking this picture, the phone picked up her face with so little light in the area and even let me recompose my shot while still keeping the focus on her face.

 google pixel 6 camera at night